Anyone could tell that the staff take such pride and enjoyment in their course and I wanted to feel that too

 What do you plan to do after you graduate?

-As aforementioned, I would very much like to work in publishing once I graduate.
+As previously mentioned, I would very much like to work in publishing once I graduate.
 I currently have a part-time job at my local book shop, so I really hope to use the skills I’ve learned from that job and apply it to my career.
 If not, then I would be more than happy to become a journalist or writer of some capacity as it is a profoundly important industry that the world revolves around at the moment.

 What would be your top tip for our applicants?